currawong-project/libcw/README.md

 DONE:  Add a version of var_register() that both registers and returns the value of the variable.

-*** Flow Instance Creation:
+### Flow Instance Creation:

+0. Parse the 'in' list and create any 'mult' variables whose 'in-var' contains an integer or underscore suffix.
+See "'in' List Syntax and Semantics" below.

-1. Create all vars from the class description and initially set their value to the default value given in the class.  chIdx=kAnyChIdx.
+1. Create all vars from the class description, that were not already instantiated during 'in' list processing, and set their initial value to the default value given in the class.  chIdx=kAnyChIdx.

 Note that all vars must be included in the class description.

-2. Apply the preset record from the class description according to the label given in the instance definition.
+2. Apply the preset records from the class description according to the 'presets' list given in the instance definition.

 If the variable values are given as a scalar then the existing variable is simply given a new value.